 In recent years there has been a global decline in populations of both native and managed pollinators.
 Pesticides are considered to serve some role in these declines.
-A study was conducted to see when and at what densities honeybees forage agronomic crops in the Midsouth.
+A study was conducted to see when and at what densities honey bees forage agronomic crops in the Midsouth.
 Fields of corn, cotton, and soybeans were visually sampled for foraging honeybees across Arkansas, Mississippi, and Tennessee.
-Honeybees were observed at three time intervals and at four distances into each field.
-The most honeybees were observed in flowering soybeans.
-The Mid-Day time interval had the largest number of honeybees observed.
-To avoid spraying the highest density of foraging honeybees in agronomic fields, pesticides could be applied in the evening to allow the residual activity to diminish before honeybees visit fields in larger numbers in the middle of the day.
+Honey bees were observed at three time intervals and at four distances into each field.
+Significantly more honey bees were observed in soybeans than in corn and cotton.
+The midday time interval had the significantly most number of honey bees per acre observed.
+More honey bees were observed in the morning time interval than the evening time interval.
+Based on these data, insecticide applications should be made in the evenings when honey bees are less active in crop fields.
+This allows for the most time for the residual activity of insecticides to diminish before foraging honey bee numbers increase in the morning and maximize in the middle of the day.